 - major political upheaval or natural disaster in your home country requiring your emergency travel and where this has impacted on your studies; or

 - the University being unable to offer a pre-requisite topic.

 International students wishing to apply for a leave from study must apply in writing to the International Compliance team by emailing firstname.lastname@example.org.

 The University is required to notify Department of Home Affairs if you complete your course more than one month earlier that the expected course end date on your eCoE.

 For further immigration advice please refer to the Department of Home Affairs website.
-You can also access information about the Education Services for Overseas Students (ESOS) Act and Regulations, and the National Code of Practice 2007, on the Australian Government website.
+You can also access information about the Education Services for Overseas Students (ESOS) Act and Regulations, and the National Code of Practice 2018 on the Department of Education website.